 Bergamot essential oil is extracted from the skin of the bergamot orange, Citrus bergamia.
 Traditionally this was done manually by slowly folding the peel by hand but nowadays the oil is extracted mechanically by scraping the outside of the fruit.

-Typically Earl Grey is associated with a black tea blend but the aromatic bergamot can just as easily be added to green tea leaf or the caffeine free tisanes.
+Typically Earl Grey is associated with a black tea blend but the aromatic bergamot can just as easily be added to green tea leaf or caffeine free tisanes as in the case of our Earl Grey Rooibos.

 If the Fragrance of Bergamot seems familar here is why: